-The Company received an initial \$7.5 million license grant fee for the first DART-based molecule, and is eligible to receive additional license grant fees of \$7.5 million on each of the remaining two DART-based molecules if they are selected by Gilead.
-The Company is further eligible to receive up to an additional \$20 to \$25 million in pre-clinical milestones across each of the three remaining DART programs and up to approximately \$240 to \$250 million per remaining program in additional clinical, regulatory and sales milestones if Gilead exercises both remaining options and achieves all of the requisite milestones under each option and license.
-The Company has determined that the other licenses are conditional deliverables, which are substantive options that were not granted with a substantial discount.
+In January 2013, the Company entered into an agreement with Gilead Sciences, Inc. (Gilead) for Gilead to obtain exclusive worldwide rights for the research, development and commercialization of up to four DART molecules.
+For each molecule Gilead chooses to develop, the Company is entitled to receive a license grant fee of \$7.5 million and is further eligible to receive up to an additional \$20 to \$25 million in pre-clinical milestones and up to \$240 to \$250 million in additional clinical, regulatory and sales milestones.
+Upon execution of the arrangement, Gilead identified one molecule to develop for which the Company granted Gilead a license in exchange for consideration of \$7.5 million.

+The Company determined that any remaining licenses are conditional deliverables, which are substantive options that were not granted with a substantial discount.
 The Company has determined that each potential future clinical, development and regulatory milestone is substantive.
 Although sales milestones are not considered substantive, they are still recognized upon achievement of the milestone (assuming all other revenue recognition criteria have been met) because there are no undelivered elements that would preclude revenue recognition at that time.
 Gilead also provides funding for the Company's internal and external research costs under the agreement.
-Additionally, Gilead would be obligated to pay the Company high single digit to low double digit, but less than teen royalties on product sales.
+Additionally, Gilead would be obligated to pay the Company high single digit to low double digit royalties on product sales.